Gunnar Nelson (fighter): Wraps and gloves

 Gunnar fights and spars without wraps on his hands and uses small gloves.
 He has said that he would fight without any gloves if it were possible.
 He maintains that minimal wraps and gloves give him a better feel of what he's doing with his hands.
 Wraps and gloves are intended to protect fighters' hands, but Gunnar notes that he has never broken his hands.

 Personal life

-Gunnar has two children, a son and a daughter.
-His son, Stígur, was born on May 30, 2014, whose mother is Icelandic artist, Auður Ómarsdóttir.
-Gunnar and his girlfriend Fransiska Bjork Hinriksdóttir have a daughter, who was born on October 31, 2019.
+Gunnar has three children, a son and two daughters.
+His son was born on May 30, 2014, whose mother is Icelandic artist, Auður Ómarsdóttir.
+Gunnar and his girlfriend, Fransiska Björk Hinriksdóttir, who is a clinical psychologist, have two daughters, born on October 31, 2019, and August 13, 2023.